 - Judging panel decisions cannot be appealed.

-Awards will be distributed through participating schools, or by special arrangement with Whitelion staff.
-Wherever possible, Whitelion staff will present awards to the winners as part of a school assembly or presentation event in collaboration with the school.
+Awards will be distributed through participating schools.
+Wherever possible, judges or representatives from Stride Education will present awards to the winners as part of a school assembly or presentation event in collaboration with the school.